What is donning and doffing?

 Under the Portal-to-Portal Act, a compensable workday consists of principle work activities that are:

 - Duties performed as part of your regular work in the ordinary course of business, and

 - Activities that are an integral part of or are indispensable to your regular duties

-Examples of non-compensable time during regulate work hours include: absence for illness or vacation, unless paid on salary basis; meal period while on out-of-town business; training programs if attendance voluntary and not directly related to employee’s present job; and, travel from home to work site and vice versa.
+Examples of non-compensable time during regulate work hours include absence for illness or vacation, unless paid on a salary basis; meal period while on out-of-town business; training programs if attendance is voluntary and not directly related to employee’s present job; and, travel from home to work site and vice versa.